ExpDev07/coronavirus-tracker-api/README.md

 ## Wrappers

 These are the available API wrappers created by the community.
-These are not neccecarily maintained by any of this project's authors or contributors.
+They are not neccecarily maintained by any of this project's authors or contributors.

 ### Java